Climate Service Center

 © Frank Täubel/fotolia

-CSC News-Scan – April 2013 - The CSC News-Scan provides an overview about the latest scientific results on climate and climate change research and their impacts.
+Climate Service Center News-Scan – June 2014 - The Climate Service Center News-Scan provides an overview about the latest scientific results on climate and climate change research and their impacts.

 New solutions for the nitrogen dilemma: the European Nitrogen Assessment